Jim Edgar: 1990 Illinois gubernatorial election

-Edgar, meanwhile, campaigned on extending the state's temporary income tax increase with a promise for no new taxes during his term as governor.
-He also focused on his character as a consistent leader while attacking Hartigan as being an indecisive policy maker who changed his opinions on issues when it became politically convenient, a perspective that had hurt Hartigan in the past.
+Meanwhile, Edgar campaigned on modifying the temporary income tax surcharge into a permanent one, arguing the revenue was vital for public education and criticizing Hartigan's proposals as a false promise.
+Edgar also portrayed himself as a consistent leader while attacking Hartigan as an indecisive policy maker who changed his opinions on issues when it became politically convenient, a perspective that had hurt Hartigan in the past.
 At one rally towards the end of the campaign, Edgar held up a waffle and joked that it would become the state seal if Hartigan were elected.